genzellab/RGS14_clusters/Adrian/README.md

 - markov_studyday.m: Same as "prepare_markov_nontrial.m" but customized to specific study days.
 Prerequisite for "state_characteristics.m".

 - state_characteristics.m: Generates plots comparing state total time, number of state bouts and state bout duration between different OS conditions.

+-compute_tpm.m: As name suggests, it computes the transition probability matrix and displays the network in a similar fashion as the Poe paper.